© Inga Nielsen | Dreamstime.com

 Furthermore, oregano oil benefits those suffering from respiratory infections or the flu because it promotes sweating, which makes it useful to bring a fever down.
 The oil also can be used to clear lungs and bronchial passages by mixing with a base of oil and rubbing it on the chest and aching muscles or by boiling it with hot water or adding it to a vaporizer to inhale the steam.

 2. Oregano oil fights urinary tract infections (UTI).

-Pseudomonas aeruginosa is a common urinary pathogen and the third leading cause of hospital-acquired UTI.
-Oregano oil benefits patients who suffer from UTIs due to its high content of carvacrol, which eradicates Pseudomonas aeruginosa bacteria.
-Wild oregano oils with the highest content contain 75 to 85 percent carvacrol.
-It also inhibits growth of E. Coli (Escherichia coli O157:H7) and Proteus, bacteria that also cause UTIs.[5,6]
+Pseudomonas aeruginosa is a common urinary pathogen and the third-leading cause of hospital-acquired UTI.
+Oregano oil benefits patients who suffer from UTIs due to its high content of carvacrol, which eradicates Pseudomonas aeruginosa bacteria.[5,6] Wild oregano oil with the highest content contain 75 to 85 percent carvacrol.
+It also inhibits growth of E. Coli (Escherichia coli O157:H7) and Proteus, bacteria that also cause UTIs.

 Aside from bacteria, oregano is also a very potent antifungal herb.
 In fact, oregano oil may be a more powerful anti-fungal agent than many commercial products on the market.
 Oregano oil is effective in eliminating the fungus that causes athlete’s foot as well as treating fungal infections on the skin and nails.

 Giardia is an amoeba, common throughout the world.
 There are more than 200 million people infected with Giardia each year.
 Research studies indicate that oregano is effective against Giardia.
-In one study, oregano oil proved to be more effective than the commonly prescribed drug, tinidazol.

 How to Take Oregano Oil

-This article was originally published in 2012 and has been updated.
+This article was originally published in 2012 and is regularly updated.